dokalal/GnanaPath/README.md

 # GnanaPath
-<h1>Gnanpath is Graph-based framework for connected-data analytics</h1>
+<h3> Graph-based framework for connected-data analytics</h3>

-The framework allows you to Its based on the graph implementation of nodes and edges.
+The framework allows you to store data into node and edges and creates edges as based on logic you can provide.
-The framework offers visualization of meta data and data of the data.
-It is built on top of python-spark.
+The framework has  visualization of meta data and data of the data.

+It is built using following

+- python-spark
+- cytoscape-js
+- jupyter notebook
+- backend graph engine is using neo4j
+- python flask-based ui

-This project is still under construction and
+This project is still under construction

+<h3> Using Gnanapath</h3>